Non Domestic Rates Bailiffs

 Sale stage fee of £110.
 This fee is charged to cover attending to remove your goods for sale, valuing them and arranging for them to be sold.
 If your debt is over £1,500, bailiffs can also charge 7.5% of the amount you owe above £1,500.

 Motor vehicles are always a problem.
 They are an attractive and valuable asset and are easy to identify given that in most cases, the car may be parked at the business premises meaning that the bailiff does not have to gain access into the property.
 Given the importance of a motor vehicle and its value we have a separate page on this subject which can be read here.

 Commentary from Bailiff Advice Online

-If you have any queries about bailiff enforcement or are having trouble getting a payment proposal accepted, you can email a question to us using our popular Question page.
+If you have a queries about bailiff enforcement or are having trouble getting a payment proposal accepted, you can email a question to us using our very popular Enquiry Form.
 Alternatively, you can contact us by phone.
 Details are on our Contact page.